clemenssielaff/notf/pynotf/pynotf/logic.md

 <br> The same could be said of the *reverse ownership* approach, but through different means.
 By relieving the user of the burden of keeping Switches alive, it becomes easier to construct throw-away Switches and Emitters because they live just as long as they are needed and are automatically deleted when they have finished or have lost all of their Receivers.
 This could lead to more Switches, but it also encourages the re-use of existing Switches since their lifetime is no longer tied to some external instance.

 Overall, I think that the advantages of having the automatic lifetime management of the *reverse ownership* outweigh the space savings of the *external ownership* approach.
 Note that the *reverse ownership* does not have a runtime overhead, since the strong references from Receivers to Emitters do not take part in the propagation of Signals.
 And the space overhead is that of as many `shared_ptr`s as there are Emitters connected upstream...And I would suspect that that number is rather small.

+### The Life of a Switch

+This chapter preempts a later chapter "Logic Modification", but since this is mostly about ownership, we still decided to put it here.

+The question is: who owns a Circuit element?
+In the previous chapter we already established that downstream Circuit elements own their upstream elements and while this is so, it is not the whole truth.
+Someone has to own the sink element as well, otherwise the whole chain would expire immediately.
+The only entity that we allow the ownership of sink elements are Nodes.

+The special thing about Nodes is that they are at the same time user-definable and known to us (the notf system).
+The user can say "I want to create a Node with 3 integer Receivers (Slots)" and that's what we deliver.
+And when it comes time to delete the Node, we know exactly what Slots there are and when to delete them.
+This is fundamentally different from user-defined code, which is entirely unknowable to the system.
+If Circuit elements were free to be managed by user-defined code, they might be created and removed all over the place and we would never know.
+<br> Why is that problematic?
+As we discuss in "Logic Modification", the creation and destruction of connections in a Circuit must not happen immediately, but instead be put into a queue and delayed until the end of the event.
+Without some sort of oversight of connection creation/removal in the Circuit, we cannot guarantee that events will be propagated correctly.

+At the same time, we want to enable the user to create new Switches (no Emitters or Receivers, only Switches) at runtime, for example to transform a Fact into a data stream that is usable to the Node.
+These Switches are not part of the Node type and are therefore unknown to us.
+How do we do that?
+<br> Well, the Switch constructor must not be part of its public API so it remains inaccessible from user-defined code.
+Nodes are able to create Switches, but they don't have any place to store them and we certainly don't want to hand the Switch back to the user.
+So instead, we only allow Slots to create and connect to a (user-defined) Switch immediately.
+You can think of Switches growing out to the left of Nodes like roots, to connect to existing sources of data upstream.
+All the user gets back is a reference of a non-copyable, non-movable object.
+Of course, this won't stop the adventurous to store raw pointers to the Switch but you have to assume that these brave souls will [dilbert principle](https://en.wikipedia.org/wiki/Dilbert_principle) their way out of our user-base eventually.

+The observant reader might have noticed a slight-of-hand here.
+While the "create-and-connect" approach is successful in creating arbitrary Switches without ever handing back ownership to the user, we are in fact creating untracked connections from user-defined code.
+Which is exactly what we wanted to avoid.
+<br> Fortunately, this is handled internally by the Circuit elements, without the user even knowing about it.
+Every Receiver (a Switch is-a Receiver) has a reference back to a central `Circuit` object, which stores a queue of all new and deleted connections during an event.
+At the end of the event loop, all new connections are created first, then all deleted ones are removed.
+The order is important because an Emitter without outgoing connections would be destroyed before new connections had the chance to keep it alive.
+<br> The Circuit is owned by a Scene, which is in turn referenced by the Node, which is visible from the Slot.
+When the Slot creates-and-connects to an upstream Switch, it can pass the Circuit as argument to the Switches constructor.
+Similarly, when a Switch creates-and-connects to a new upstream Switch, it will pass its own Circuit as argument.
+This way, we can offer the user convenient modification functions through the downstream Circuit elements and still have complete visibility.

+There is however another place in the architecture that allows user-defined code: Switches.
+Or actually, Operations within Switches...
+And that is already the end of the discussion as Operations have no more access to their containing Switch than they have access to any other Switch in the Circuit.

+ One more thing: should it be allowed to share Switches?
+And if so, how to we keep track of them?
+Meaning, how can a Node find the Switch of another Node and then connect to it?
+Well, Nodes are searchable by name within the Scene, so it should already be possible to find the Node that owns the Switch in question.
+However ... we said that the Node should not keep a reference to the dynamic Switches it creates ...
+(TODO: how do we resolve this?)

 ## What is in a Signal